nasa/resample_GLISTIN_DEMs/README.md

 To use these codes,
 1. Determine a directory on your local machine where the Level 1 data and resampled output products will be stored.
 This directory is named "dataFolder" in the scripts provided.
-2. Determine which GLISTIN-A DEMs will be downloaded.
-Refer to Fenty_et_al_2019 for a map indicating the location of swath indices.
+2. Determine the indicies of the GLISTIN-A DEMs to downloaded.
+Refer to Fenty et al 2020 (PUT LINK HERE) for a map indicating the location of swath indices.
-3. Download the Level 1 data from NASA's UAVSAR website.
-Note that the resampling script relies on a particular directory structure to locate the Level 1 data on the local machine within "dataFolder".
-Please use the download_level_1_data.py code to ensure this structure is properly constructed.
+3. Download the Level 2 data from NASA's UAVSAR website.
+Note that the resampling script relies on a particular directory structure to locate the Level 2 data on the local machine within "dataFolder".
+Please use the download_level_2_data.py code to ensure this structure is properly constructed.
-4. Resample (via bin-averaging) the DEM data to a resolution of your choosing using resample_pipeline.py.
+4. Resample (via bin-averaging) the DEM data to a resolution of your choosing using resample_GLISTIN_DEMs.py.

-To download data: use download_level_1_data.py to download level 1 data from https://uavsar.jpl.nasa.gov/
+To download data: use download_level_2_data.py to download level 2 data from https://uavsar.jpl.nasa.gov/

 Keywords:
 - dataFolder (-d): Directory where data will be downloaded.
 (Required)